 - Human, social, and environmental relationships in a global and diverse world.

-The CAPS Core Distinctives (CORE300, CORE310, and CORE320) are required in residence for a CAPS B.A. and B.S. degree.
-(Exceptions: The B.S. degrees in Accounting, Business Management, Finance, M.I.S., and Nursing require CORE300 and either CORE310 or CORE320 although taking all three courses is highly recommended.)
+The CAPS Core Distinctives (CORE300, CORE310, and CORE320) are required in residence for a CAPS B.A. or B.S. degree.
+(Exceptions: The B.S. degrees in Accounting, Business Management, Finance, and Management Information Systems require CORE300, CORE310, and BUSN491.
+The B.S. in Nursing requires CORE300 and either CORE310 or CORE320 although taking all three courses is highly recommended.)